FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

 For experiments on YODA data, we install the fedeca package within the YODA platform, split the data in such a way that the control arm and the treatment arm are in two separate groups, and run fedeca with bootstrap variance estimation.
 Scripts used to preprocess the data and run the experiments are available in the \href{https://github.com/owkin/fedeca/blob/main/experiments/yoda/}{yoda folder} in the \verb_fedeca_ repository.

-For experiments on metastatic pancreatic adenocarcinoma data, we use the fedeca package unaltered on commit \verb_b6474e5_ after having registered the data in the Substra platform.
+For experiments on metastatic pancreatic adenocarcinoma data, we use the fedeca package unaltered on commit \verb_a6ec22c_ after having registered the data in the Substra platform.
 Obfuscated versions of the scripts that ran on the deployed platform and that were used to generate the related figures in the article are available in the \href{https://github.com/owkin/fedeca/blob/main/experiments/pdac/}{pdac folder} in the \verb_fedeca_ repository.
-Where by "obfuscated" we mean that dataset hashes or urls in this script were converted to random strings so they cannot be mapped to any of the original data or servers.
+By obfuscated we mean that dataset hashes or urls in this script were converted to random strings so they cannot be mapped to any of the original data or servers.

 The nature of this last experiment is such that replications require data access which might be restricted, see Section~\ref{sec:data_availability}.
 However once access to data is obtained and federated network is deployed all experiments should be easily reproduced thanks to the above scripts.